alertlogic/cwe-collector/cfn/README-GD.md

 The following procedure assumes a Linux-based local machine using [curl](https://curl.haxx.se/) and [jq](https://stedolan.github.io/jq/).

-From the bash command line, type the following commands, where `<username>` is your Alert Logic Cloud Insight user, and enter your password when prompted:
+From the bash command line, type the following commands, where `<username>` is your Alert Logic Cloud Insight user name, and then enter your password when prompted:

 ```
 export AL_USERNAME='<username>'